 When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.

-Data and Information used to be simple terms till PMI introduced them in PMBOK® 5th edition.
-Leaving the humor aside, there are 2 new terms in PMBOK® 5th edition.
+Data and Information used to be simple terms till PMI introduced them in the PMBOK Guide.
+Leaving the humor aside, let’s look at the history of these terms.

-The concepts regarding Work Performance Data and Work Performance Information were present in PMBOK® Guide 4th edition.
+The concepts regarding Work Performance Data and Work Performance Information were present in PMBOK Guide 4th edition.
 However, PMI was not using standardized meaning & usage of Data and Information.
-This has changed in PMBOK® Guide 5th edition.
-The following diagram explains the difference between Work Performance Data and Work Performance Information further.
+This was changed with PMBOK Guide 5th edition and has continued forward.
+The following diagram explains the difference between WPD and WPI further.

 The raw observations and measurements identified during activities performed to carry out the project work.
 Examples include reported percent of work physically completed, quality and technical performance measures, start and finish dates of scheduled activities, number of change requests, number of defects, actual costs, actual duration etc.